sharma-mitneu/Real-Time-Data-Streaming/README.md

-# 🚀 Realtime Data Streaming ! 🚀

-# 🚀 Realtime Data Streaming Pipeline 🚀
+# 🚀 Realtime Data Streaming Pipeline ! 🚀

 This project demonstrates the construction of a robust **end-to-end real-time data streaming pipeline**, designed to process and analyze data at scale.
 Built with modern data engineering technologies, this pipeline seamlessly integrates data ingestion, processing, storage, and orchestration to deliver reliable real-time insights.